-Coverage limits: Benefits are limited to any combination of skilled nursing services needed in order to provide home infusion medication administration, enteral nutrition, and/or other services requiring skilled nursing care, up to a maximum of 42 home health visits per member, per calendar year.
-One visit is any period of time up to four hours.
-Any time exceeding a four-hour increment is considered another visit.
-The 42 home health visit limit does not apply to home health services provided instead of hospitalization or hospital outpatient services, or to claims for home health services submitted with a primary behavioral health diagnosis.
+Coverage limits: Benefits are limited to any combination of skilled nursing services needed in order to provide home infusion medication administration, enteral nutrition, and/or other services requiring skilled nursing care, up to a maximum of six hours per member, per day.
+The home health visit limit does not apply to home health services provided instead of hospitalization or hospital outpatient services, or to claims for home health services submitted with a primary behavioral health diagnosis.

-Not covered: Services beyond the 42-visit calendar year maximum, except as stated in the coverage limits
+Not covered: Services beyond the six hour per member, per day maximum, except as stated in the coverage limits